tristanisham/zvm/README.md

 ```sh
 --color # Toggle ANSI color printing on or off for ZVM's output, i.e. --color=true
 ```

+## Environment Variables

+- `ZVM_DEBG` enables DEBUG logging for your executable.
+This is meant for contributors and developers.
+- `ZVM_SET_CU` Toggle the automatic upgrade checker.
+If you want to reenable the checker, just `uset ZVM_SET_CU`.

 ## Please Consider Giving the Repo a Star ⭐